-Approximately half of falls experienced by older adults living in the community occur in their homes and immediate home surroundings including the garden.
-Risk factors in the home may include poor lighting, clutter, uneven or slippery floors and the use of unstable furniture to assist with movements.
-Removing or reducing these risk factors can make the home environment safer for older adults and reduce their risk of falls.
+Approximately half of falls experienced by older adults living in the community occur in their homes and immediate home surroundings, including the garden.
+Common hazards around the home include poor lighting, clutter, uneven or slippery floors, loose carpets and rugs and pets.
+Hazards outside of the home include hoses or garden tools left on the ground, uneven pavement, and dark pathways at night.

 The Stay On Your Feet® Home Safety Checklist is a simple checklist of what can be modified to make a home and surrounding environment safer.
 Additionally, the Make Your Home Safer animation provides a reminder of the range of potential hazards in and around the home.

 Personal alarms are small devices worn by older adults that, in the event of a fall, alert a trained operator at (the devices) monitoring service centre.
 Personal alarms are often a small pendant worn like a necklace or a fall/motion detector worn around the neck or at the hip.
 If the individual falls and requires assistance they can press a button on the pendant and a call is made directly to the devices emergency centre.
 Some alarms have technology that detects the occurrence of falls and if the person has remained on the ground.